-Students may also pursue a Study Abroad or International Student Exchange option in lieu of one Honors seminar.
+Students may pursue a Study Abroad or International Student Exchange option as part of their Honors Program curriculum.
 There is no length requirement for a study abroad option.
 Allowable options may range from one-week faculty led courses (often offered in summer or winter interim session) to a full year abroad and anything in-between.

 An Honors student planning to take part in a formal international or national student exchange may seek approval from the Honors Program to apply the exchange experience to meet a portion of the Academic Foundations requirements.
 The experiential learning options “Pre-Approval” form should be submitted to the Honors office to begin the approval process during the semester prior to the placement.

-Students pursuing the Study Abroad or International Student Exchange Option must agree to:
+Students pursuing the Study Abroad or International Student Exchange Option will:

 - Keep a journal or blog detailing experiences, cultural differences, and other observations. (the journal is not turned in, but rather used to inform the reflection piece)